Mugisha-nar12/CurrencyConverter/README.md

 This is a simple yet powerful currency converter application built with React.
 It allows you to convert between different currencies using real-time exchange rates, add favorite currency pairs, and view live exchange rates.

+## Live Demo

+You can view the deployed project on Netlify: [https://currencyconverter-exchange.netlify.app/]

 ## Features

 *   **Real-time Currency Conversion:** Convert any amount from one currency to another using the latest exchange rates.